How Does Mosio Compare to Twilio for Text Messaging?

 The Lowe’s Home Improvement Analogy…

-The best way to explain how Twilio works and how we’re different (we don’t consider ourselves competitive with them, this will make sense in a moment) is to use an analogy of building a house.
+The best way to explain how Twilio works and how we’re different is to use an analogy of building a house.
+We don’t consider ourselves competitive with Twilio.
+This will make sense in a moment.

-In that analogy, Twilio is basically Lowe’s.
+In the “building a house” analogy, Twilio is Lowe’s.
 You can get the supplies to build a house there, but you don’t have a house yet.
-With Lowe’s you can buy hammers, nails, wood, but you still have to find someone to design, build, and then manage the ongoing maintenance of it.
+With Lowe’s you can buy hammers, nails, wood, but you still have to find someone to design, build, and then manage the ongoing maintenance/support of it.
 With Twilio, you get text messages (or voice minutes) and numbers.
 You can use Twilio for texting, but you won’t have a solution, you’ll just have text messages.

-With Mosio, we are not only able to build you the house you want, we already have pre-figured pieces of it that can be configured in thousands of different ways, in days, not months or years.
+With Mosio, we are not only able to build you the house you want, we already have pre-configured pieces of it that can be configured in thousands of different ways, in days, not months or years.
+Our pre-configured pieces (“Modules”) were created for and have been used by research teams with millions of participants/patients.

 Twilio is one of our providers.
 They’re a provider of text messaging, numbers, and voice solutions for many software developers.
 They’re a great company and doing many things for software development.
 But they don’t build final solutions for companies, they’d rather be Lowe’s.